 At Westlea Primary School there is a Special Resourced Provision (SRP) for Physically Disabled (PD) Pupils.
-Currently, there are 8 pupils in the SRP, from Y1 to Y6.
-Mrs. Sumner is the teacher and co-ordinator of the SRP.
+Currently, there are 7 pupils in the SRP, from Y2 to Y5.
+From January 2020, Mrs. Edmonds is the new co-ordinator of the SRP, working alongside Miss Douglas.
 There is a fabulous team of Teaching Assistants to help her ensure that all the needs of the physically disabled pupils are being met.
 We work with a range of different health care professionals and other agencies to ensure all of the children's needs are met.

 We are a very active and busy bunch, but we have “lots of fun!”

 In April 2018 we had our annual SRP monitoring visit.
 Here are the findings from some of the previous SRP audit visits: